Dublin, Ireland

 Are you longing to embark on a life-changing journey of inner transformation and experiential learning?
 Are you seeking to integrate the human, spiritual, pastoral and intellectual dimensions of formation?
 Are you looking to develop your pastoral leadership and teamwork skills?
 Are you open to a Gospel-rooted, deeply incarnational, faith-based challenge?
 Are you willing to launch into an inter-national, inter-cultural and inter-congregational adventure?

 If your answer is YES then contact us at rfmploretohouse@gmail.com today!
 We would be delighted to tell you more about the Religious Formation Ministry Programme, address any specific queries you may have and guide you along the application process.
-Applications for the 2024/25 RFM Programme are now closed.
+Applications for the 2024/25 RFM Programme are now welcome.

 Celebrating its forty-first year the RFM Programme offers space for: